Frontera

 Geology

-The El Golfo amphitheatre represents one of the most spectacular examples of a giant volcanic flank collapse in the world, where a massive portion of the original volcanic edifice slid into the ocean approximately 130,000 years ago, leaving a cliff-ringed depression open to the sea.
-The coastal platform below the cliffs formed on the debris from this collapse, subsequently built up by younger volcanic eruptions that created the fertile terrain on which agriculture is practiced.
-The park's volcanic features span millions of years of island-building history, from ancient basalts exposed in the cliff walls to recent eruptions that occurred underwater south of El Hierro in 2011-2012.
+The El Golfo amphitheatre represents one of the most spectacular examples of a giant volcanic flank collapse in the Canary Islands, where a massive portion of the original volcanic edifice slid into the ocean — scientific dating places the event between approximately 15,000 and 134,000 years ago with ongoing debate.
+[1] The coastal platform below the cliffs formed on the debris from this collapse, subsequently built up by younger volcanic eruptions that created the fertile terrain on which agriculture is practiced.
+The park's volcanic features span millions of years of island-building history, from ancient basalts exposed in the cliff walls to the recent 2011–2012 submarine eruption that occurred off the southern coast of El Hierro near La Restinga.
+[2]

 Climate And Weather